yinkalario/audioset_strong/README.md

 **What it does:**
 1. Validates environment and required files
 2. Generates raw positive metadata for baby_cry, gun, and snore
-3. Generates raw negative metadata for all three sound types
+3. Generates raw negative strong metadata for all three sound types
+4. Generates raw negative weak metadata for all three sound types
-4. Creates 1-second segmented positive metadata
+5. Creates 1-second segmented positive metadata
-5. Creates 1-second segmented negative metadata
+6. Creates 1-second segmented negative metadata
-6. Displays summary of generated files
+7. Displays summary of generated files

 ## Example Results